 He is one of the NFL's all-time great quarterbacks.
 A walking record book, Peyton Manning led the Colts to a pair of Super Bowl appearances, including a victory in 2006.
-Since moving to the Denver Broncos, Manning hasn't let up, continuing to perform as one of football's premier stars.
-Despite all this, most Peyton Manning rookie cards remain extremely affordable.
-Coming at the end of an era, none are autographed and few come with serial numbers.
-There are some notable exceptions, which do command a premium.
-However, most Peyton Manning rookie cards can still be found for relatively low amounts, considering how great a player he is.
+Since moving to the Denver Broncos, Manning hasn't let up, continuing to perform as one of football's premier stars and also adding another title.
+As one of the most visible faces in the NFL, Peyton Manning rookie cards are quite popular in the hobby.

 Collectors have more than 40 Peyton Manning rookie cards to choose from.
 So even with the largely reasonable prices, assembling a complete collection is a challenge.

-And while most of the official rookie cards are affordable, collectors looking for rarer inserts and parallels have even more to choose from.
-In 1998, Manning's rookie year, the hobby was focusing largely on inserts and a growing number of parallels.
-Autographs and memorabilia cards were a growing part of the hobby.
-However, they were still largely on the outside.
+While most of the official rookie cards are not terrible on the wallet, collectors looking for rarer inserts and parallels have even more to choose from.
+In 1998 —Manning's rookie year — the hobby was focusing largely on inserts and a growing number of parallels.
+While autographs and memorabilia cards were a rising part of the hobby, they were still largely on the outside.
+Obviously, this is no longer the case and there are plenty of signed Peyton Manning cards to chase.

-Below is a list of our top 10 Peyton Manning rookie cards.
+Below is a list of the top Peyton Manning rookie cards.
 While market value was the primary criteria, brand recognition and a set's popularity also came into play.

 Top 10 Peyton Manning Rookie Cards

 Forget a 5-Hour Energy or that sixth cup of coffee.
 If you're trying to stay away, just pull out the 1998 Pacific Revolution Peyton Manning rookie card.
-Sparkly foil and abundant swirls make it one of the loudest designs to hit the hobby.
+Sparkly foil and abundant swirls make it one of the loudest designs to hit the hobby and even more appealing for those who remember his college days fondly.

 Clear acetate and rainbow foil collide with another one of Peyton Manning's most distinct rookie cards.
 The practice uniform hurts some of the overall look of the card, but the different card stock and blended styles work in the end.